funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C-family languages.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 8.0.0 or higher.
+YCM is designed to work with libclang version 9.0.0 or higher.

-    In addition to `libclang`, YCM also supports an **experimental** [clangd][]-based completer.
+    In addition to `libclang`, YCM also supports a [clangd][]-based completer.
     You can download the latest version of [clangd][] from [llvm.org releases][clang-download].
 Follow Step 4 to learn how to tell YCM where to find clangd binary.
-Please note that YCM is designed to work with [clangd][] version 8.0.0 or higher.
+Please note that YCM is designed to work with [clangd][] version 9.0.0 or higher.

-    You can use the system libclang or clangd _only if you are sure it is version 8.0.0 or higher_, otherwise don't.
+    You can use the system libclang or clangd _only if you are sure it is version 9.0.0 or higher_, otherwise don't.
 Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
     Make sure you download the correct archive file for your OS.